jhildenbiddle/css-vars-ponyfill/README.md

 ### options.onlyVars

+Determines if CSS rulesets and declarations without a custom property value should be removed from the ponyfill-generated CSS.

+When `true`, rulesets and declarations without a custom property value will be removed from the generated CSS, reducing CSS output size.
+When `false`, all rulesets and declarations will be retained in the generated CSS.

-Determines if CSS declarations that do not contain a custom property value should be removed from the ponyfill-generated CSS.
-Note that certain @at-rules like `@font-face` and `@keyframes` require all declarations to be retained if a CSS custom property is used anywhere within the ruleset due to cascade behavior.
+**Note:** `@font-face` and `@keyframes` require all declarations to be retained if a CSS custom property is used anywhere within the ruleset.

 - Type: `boolean`
 - Default: `true`